civiform/docs/docs/it-manual/api/authentication.md

 ### Manually constructing the header

-If you are constructing the header by hand, for example, if you are using a `curl` command, you'll need to create the header yourself.
+Some clients, such as `curl`, require constructing the header by hand.
 Use the API Secret Token value provided on the API confirmation screen, and construct a header that looks like `Authorization: Basic <API Secret Token>`.

 {% hint style="info" %}
 Basic Auth requires that the request contain a header field in the form of `Authorization: Basic <credentials>`, where `<credentials>` is the Base64 encoding of the Username and Password in the format `username:password`.
 CiviForm does this encoding for you and provides it in the value of `API Secret Token`.